-Slanted layout: This layout is presented as three slanted panels representing the two 455 kHz side sonar beams and the 200 kHz downlooking sonar beam.
+Slanted layout: This layout presents the two 455 kHz side sonar beams and the 200 kHz down-looking sonar beam as three panels of historical data.
+This layout is presented as three slanted panels.
 New information appears on the right and scrolls to the left.